MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/troubleshooting-input-parameters-scom-managed-instance.md

       1. Validation.ps1
       2. Runvalidation.ps1

-3. Open the *RunValidation.ps1* in PowerShell ISE, provide the right input values in settings dictionary and run the *RunValidation.ps1* by selecting F5.
+3. Open the *RunValidation.ps1* in PowerShell ISE, provide the applicable input values in settings dictionary and run the *RunValidation.ps1* by selecting F5.
 You can add break point in the specific check to understand the issues better.

-4. The validation script will display all the validation checks and their respective errors, which will assist in resolving the validation issues.
+4. The validation script displays all the validation checks and their respective errors, which will assist in resolving the validation issues.
 For fast resolution, run the script in PowerShell ISE with break point, which can speed up the debugging process.

 If all the checks pass successfully, return to the onboarding page and commence the onboarding process again.